python-telegram-bot/python-telegram-bot/.github/CONTRIBUTING.rst

    -  In addition, PTB uses some formatting/styling and linting tools in the pre-commit setup.
 Some of those tools also have command line tools that can help to run these tools outside of the pre-commit step.
 If you'd like to leverage that, please have a look at the `pre-commit config file`_ for an overview of which tools (and which versions of them) are used.
 For example, we use `Black`_ for code formatting.
 Plugins for Black exist for some `popular editors`_.
 You can use those instead of manually formatting everything.

    - Please ensure that the code you write is well-tested and that all automated tests still pass.
-We have dedicated an :doc:`testing page <testing>` to help you with that.
+We have dedicated an `testing page`_ to help you with that.

    - Don't break backward compatibility.